yimikao/yimikao/README.md

-I'm a software engineer interested in web dev, infrastructure and open-source.
+I'm a web engineer interested in infrastructure and open-source.

 <!--